 Many Veterans who served in Operation Desert Shield and Desert Storm experience headaches, migraines, and memory problems.
 Headaches and migraines are likely attributable to Gulf War Syndrome, which we will cover later in this article.
 Memory loss is also associated with Gulf War Syndrome, but it could also result from a traumatic brain injury or any blow to the head.

-If you have any of these symptom illness or medical conditions as a Desert Shield or Desert Storm Veteran, you may be able to qualify for presumptive service connection from the VA.
+If you have any of these symptoms, illnesses or medical conditions as a Desert Shield or Desert Storm Veteran, you may be able to qualify for presumptive service connection from the VA.

 Service members who served in Operation Desert Shield and Operation Desert Storm are likely dealing with disabilities and infectious diseases that are related to service without health care.
-If you are a Gulf War Veteran and you were denied disability compensation for your disabilities or were given a lower than expected rating from the VA, we can help you appeal your eligibility and increase your VA disability rating.
+If you are a Gulf War Veteran and you were denied disability compensation for your disabilities or were given a lower-than-expected rating from the VA, we can help you appeal your eligibility and increase your VA disability rating.

 The VA lawyers at Berry Law have helped thousands of Veterans successfully appeal unfavorable VA decisions.
 Featuring attorneys from the Army, Navy, Air Force, and Marine Corps, Berry Law understands military service and what evidence you need to get your VA claim granted.
 Contact Berry Law today for a free case evaluation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.